reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 }

 ```
-Here we are connecting to our Elasticsearch instance which we started earlier.
+Here we are connecting to our Elasticsearch instance, which we started earlier.
 We can further customize the connection by adding more properties like enabling ssl, setting timeouts, etc.

 **Enabling transport layer logging**: For debugging and diagnostics, we will turn on  request / response logging on the transport level in our logging configuration in `logback-spring.xml` as outlined in this snippet: